Taiwan to extend conscription to one year, citing rising China threat | Law-Order

 Taiwan to extend conscription to one year, citing rising China threat

-The move, which had been well-flagged ahead of time, comes as China ramps up military, diplomatic and economic pressure on Taiwan to assert its sovereignty claims, including almost daily Chinese air force missions near the island over the past three years.
-Tsai, speaking after a national security council meeting of senior security officials, said Taiwan wanted peace but needed to be able to defend itself.
+The move, which had been well-flagged, comes as China ramps up military, diplomatic and economic pressure on Taiwan to assert its sovereignty claims, including almost daily Chinese air force missions near the island over the past three years.
+Tsai said Taiwan wanted peace but needed to be able to defend itself.

 - Country: